apple/swift-nio/README.md

 This is the current version of SwiftNIO and will be supported for the foreseeable future.

+### Swift Versions

+We commit to support the most recently released swift version (currently 5.10) and the last two minor releases before that unless this is impossible to do in one codebase.
+In addition checks are run against the latest beta release (if any) as well as the nightly swift builds and the intent is that these should pass.

-The most recent versions of SwiftNIO support Swift 5.7 and newer.
+The most recent versions of SwiftNIO support Swift 5.8 and newer.
 The minimum Swift version supported by SwiftNIO releases are detailed below:

 SwiftNIO            | Minimum Swift Version
 --------------------|----------------------